-The following 5 Surprisingly Easy Ways to Communicate with Your Spouse About Money—Without Having to Talk have helped my husband and I be in the 'know' of what's going on with our finances without actually having to broach the topic in a conversation.
+The following 5 Surprisingly Easy Ways to Communicate with Your Spouse About Money—Without Having to Talk will help a couple be in the ‘know’ of what’s going on with their finances without actually having to broach the topic in a conversation.

 Communicating with a spouse about money is sometimes tough.
 More often than not, couples have differing views on money and money management.
 In fact, money is one of the main causes for divorce (it is always in the top 3 on the studies I could find).
 This statistic goes to show that money matters can be hard on relationships.
 That said, money management is necessary in life.
 It is vital to know what is going on with your bills, payments, savings, investments, and expenditures which happen on a day-to-day basis.

-These tips will help so that you are not constantly asking, "Did you spend anything today?", "Can I spend money on this?", "How much did we budget for entertainment monthly?", "Why didn't you pay the credit card on time?", or "Where is our investment at?”.
+These tips will help eliminate the need for constantly asking, “Did you spend anything today?”, “Can I spend money on this?”, “How much did we budget for entertainment monthly?”, “Why didn’t you pay the credit card on time?”, or “Where is our investment at?”.
 All you have to do is refer back to the resources I’ll mention in this article.

 Once you have a general idea of income and expenses these 5 tips will prevent the need for daily or even weekly money talk.